buenk/minix-filesystem-commands/README.md

 # MINIX Filesystem Commands
 An implementation in python of various terminal commands to interact with the MINIX v1 filesystem.
+The implementation only works for direct data blocks.
 The following commands are implemented:
 - `ls` lists all the files in the root directory.
 - `cat` lists the content of a file in any directory.
 - `touch` creates an empty file in the root directory.